emulsify-ds/emulsify-website/README.md

 ### `yarn develop`

+Develop on the gatsby site locally.

+### `yarn storybook`

-Develop on the project locally.
+Develop on the component library locally.

 To deploy your changes, simply commit to the repo and request a PR.